 Community Project Information For Non-Profit Applicants

-Leadership Broward is now seeking project proposals from Broward County’s community agencies and non-profit organizations for Leadership Broward Class XXXVIII.
+Leadership Broward is now seeking project proposals from Broward County’s community agencies and non-profit organizations for Leadership Broward Class XXXIX.

-Thank you for your interest in the Leadership Broward Class XXXVIII Community Project program.
-The Leadership Broward program is entering its 38th year.
-As we continue to accomplish our mission “to develop and inspire individuals to serve our community,” we will again be including the very important Community Project component into Class XXXVIII’s program curriculum.
+Thank you for your interest in the Leadership Broward Class XXXIX Community Project program.
+The Leadership Broward program is entering its 39th year.
+As we continue to accomplish our mission “to develop and inspire individuals to serve our community,” we will again be including the very important Community Project component into Class XXXIX’s program curriculum.

-During the past 37 years, Leadership Broward participants have successfully completed more than 260 community projects.
+During the past 38 years, Leadership Broward participants have successfully completed more than 260 community projects.
 Each year, the class contributes over 4,500 volunteer hours valued at $200,000 to the community.
-The class is divided into eight groups composed of six to eight participants, who work together over an eight-month period (October 2019-May 2020) on the project that they, along with the class leadership, select.
+The class is divided into eight groups composed of six to eight participants, who work together over an eight-month period (October 2020-May 2021) on the project that they, along with the class leadership, select.

 A new benefit of being a nonprofit invited to attend the fair by the Community Projects Selection Team is to be a beneficiary of our SociallyGood.
 SociallyGood is a community event presented by Leadership Broward Foundation and it’s open to everyone.
 Each month SociallyGood features a nonprofit partner who receives the proceeds from all SociallyGood guest fees collected from that evening.